 - 5.3 The Capital Expenditure reflected in the table above is the draft position before approval by Council so may change.
-Any changes will then be reflected in future CFR predictions. - 5.4 The CFR is the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
+Any changes will then be reflected in future CFR predictions. - 5.4 The CFR is the total historic outstanding capital expenditure which has not yet been funded from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.
-Any capital expenditure above, which has not immediately been paid for by capital receipts or grants, will increase the CFR.
-The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is the statutory annual revenue charge. - 5.5 The adoption of IFRS16 has been further delayed until April 2025.
-Existing leases have not yet been reviewed, however the purchase of new assets through a finance lease arrangement are now included with the capital programme and therefore balance sheet. - 5.6 A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
-The Authority is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum.
+Any capital expenditure above, which has not immediately been funded by capital receipts or grants, will increase the CFR.
+The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is the statutory annual revenue charge. - 5.5 The adoption of the International Financial Reporting Standard (IFRS) 16 is from 1 April 2024.
+An initial high level overview of existing leases has been undertaken.
+Leases should be shown on the balance sheet.
+There are not anticipated to be any new leases / contracts with Right of Use assets at this point that need to be shown as new capital expenditure, however existing leases if applicable will now be required to be included in the Fixed Asset Register. - 5.6 The Authority is required to estimate and measure the Liability Benchmark (LB) for the forthcoming financial year and the following two financial years, as a minimum.